zhangzheheng12345/zzhme/src/pages/blog/auto_registering_functions.md

 }
 ```

 So here I would like to share a possible method which can accomplish the second -- auto registration, so that one call for all.
+Actually the purpose of this artcle is to introduce a way to accomplish auto registering functions, and will take unit testing as an example, but the strategy can be applied to diffenrent situation practically.

 I might use lambda function and the template class of `function`, so C++11 is required.